efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 interface, nodes, and communication protocol.
 It does not do much by itself.

-The idea is to build a base framework to handle communication with distributed devices. for this, it uses for this several objects ans some key functions.
+The idea is to build a base framework to handle communication with distributed devices.
 Let us start with the main objects definition and usage.

 Objects
 -------